ena-infrastructure/specifications/ena-oauth2-chaining.md

 1. Validate the `subject_token` according to [Section 4.2.2, Processing Requirements for a Subject Token](#processing-requirements-for-a-subject-token).

-2. Verify that the `subject_token` is user-bound and was issued with the right to perform cross-domain token exchange ([Section 3.3.2](#3-3-2-inbound-token-requirements)).
-If not, the request MUST be rejected with `invalid_scope`.
+2. Verify that the `subject_token` is user-bound.
+If not, the request MUST be rejected with `invalid_request`.

 3. Authenticate the client and verify it is authorized to request cross-domain token exchange for the indicated target authorization server.